How to Date a Case Knife: Expert Tips for Collectors

 Handle Materials And Integrity

 Handles are made of various materials, such as bone, wood, and synthetic.
-Examine the handle for cracks, chips, and discolouration.
-A well-preserved handle might indicate a newer knife or one well-cared for.
+Examine the handle for cracks, chips, and discoloration.
+A well-preserved handle might indicate a newer knife or one that is cared for.

 MaterialCommon Issues